Justification by Faith and Christian Ethics

 These two cannot be separated — justification and the gift of the Holy Spirit.

 Justification is God's title to pour out His Spirit.
 It sets Him free to act dynamically within so we may live fruitfully unto every good work.
-While the overwhelming sense of God's pardoning love enters into the deepest motives of conduct, the Holy Spirit provides the believer with power for conduct.
+While the overwhelming sense of God's sin-pardoning love enters into the deepest motives of conduct, the Holy Spirit provides the believer with power for brotherly loving conduct.
 We must remember that two streams flowed from the pierced side of the Crucified — blood and water.
-They represent the legal and the vital aspects of salvation, which must be distinguished but never separated.
+They represent the legal and the personal aspects of salvation, which must be distinguished but never separated.
 Wherever the blood delivers from the curse and condemnation of the law, the Spirit is present to cleanse the heart from the pollution and power of sin.
 There is good theology in that grand old hymn:

 Be of sin the double cure,